Jakob Kaiser

 Jakob Kaiser (8 February 1888 – 7 May 1961) was a German politician and resistance leader during World War II.
 He served in the Reichstag before the war and the Bundestag after.
 He was also the first Federal Minister of All-German Affairs, serving from 1949 until 1957.

 Early life

-Kaiser was born in Hammelburg, Lower Franconia, Kingdom of Bavaria.
+Kaiser was born on 8 February 1888 in Hammelburg, Lower Franconia, Kingdom of Bavaria.
 Following in his father's footsteps, Kaiser began a career as a bookbinder.
 It was during this time that he became politically active as a member of a Catholic trade union, through which he became a leader of the Christian labour movement during the Weimar Republic.